On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: The Emergence of Causal Fermion Systems

-The realization of a unitary mapping between $\sS(x)$ and $\bC^4$ is unfortunately not always possible, as the dimension of $\sS(x)$ is not necessarily maximal.
-This may happen, for example, when the causal fermion systems is generated by an ensemble of physical solutions which is not large enough or, more simply, is not carrying enough information (more on this later on).
-On the other hand, when the dimension happens to be maximal, the system turns out to be rich of interesting features.
+The realization of a unitary mapping between $S_x$ and $\bC^4$ is unfortunately not always possible, as the dimension of $S_x$ is not always four.
+This may happen, for example, when the causal fermion systems is generated by an ensemble of physical solutions which is not large enough or, intuitively speaking, is not carrying enough information (more on this later on).
+On the other hand, when the dimension equals four, the causal fermion system is rich of interesting features.
 In the remainder of the paper we will focus mainly on such cases.

-\begin{definition} A point $x\in\bR^4$ is said to be regular for the causal fermion system $(\mathscr{H},\mathrm{F}^\varepsilon)$ (or the CFS is regular at $x$) if the dimension is maximal, i.e. $\dim\sS(x)=4$.
-The CFS is said to be regular if it is regular at every point. \end{definition}
+\begin{definition} A point $x\in\bR^{1,3}$ is said to be \textbf{regular} for a causal fermion system (or the causal fermion system is regular at $x$) if the dimension is maximal, i.e. $\dim S_x=4$.
+The causal fermion system is said to be regular if it is regular at every point. \end{definition} Given this definition, we can now prove the following theorem: